 Q: Why is there a deadline for registration?

 A: It is very important that you register for Reunion by the deadline so that we can accommodate you for housing and meals.
-We will do our best to accomodate registrations after that date, but cannot guarentee housing preferences.
+We will do our best to accommodate registrations after that date, but cannot guarantee housing preferences.

 Q: What are the on-campus accommodations like?